dobodu/Lilygo-Amoled-Micropython/README.md

 The driver involves a frame buffer of 600x450, requiring 540ko of available ram (T4-S3 version).
 The driver involves a frame buffer of 536x240, requiring 280ko of available ram (TDisplay S3 version).

+Firmware is build with
+- Micropython 1.23
+- ESP IDF toolchain 5.2

 Contents:

 - [Lilygo Amoled Series Micropython firmware with Graphic Support](#Lilygo)